dotnet/performance/src/benchmarks/micro/README.md

 It's possible to benchmark a private build of .NET Runtime.
 You just need to pass the value of `COMPLUS_Version` to BenchmarkDotNet.
 You can do that by either using `--clrVersion $theVersion` as an arugment or `Job.ShortRun.With(new ClrRuntime(version: "$theVersiong"))` in the code.

-So if you made a change in CLR and want to measure the difference, you can run the benchmarks with `dotnet run -c Release -f net46 -- -r net472 --clrVersion $theVersion`.
+So if you made a change in CLR and want to measure the difference, you can run the benchmarks with `dotnet run -c Release -f net472 -- --clrVersion $theVersion`.
 More info can be found [here](https://github.com/dotnet/BenchmarkDotNet/issues/706).

 ## Benchmarking private CoreRT build